autumn-info-442a/Homework1/Homework2.md

   - _Total Videos Watched_:
     If selected, _Reactive Dropdown_ will display 1-5 (int)
   - _Total Watch Time_ (Minutes):
-    Else, Total Watch Time is selected and displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)
+    Else, Total Watch Time is selected and _Reactive Dropdown_ displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)

 When Save button is clicked settings data for all 4 user inputs (3 Dropwdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
 While user watches videos on Youtube Kids iCare extension tracks total watch time or total video count based on settings.
 If any settings have been specified/saved then mini-games will not display.